Stand Up Paddelboard

 This board’s got the looks and the brains.
 The 32 inch-wide deck is made from PVC and, inflated, it sits 6-inches high, so it rides like a rigid foam board.
 Along with a non-slip grip coating, this inflatable SUP is sturdy enough for yoga or folks who have trust issues with their balance.
 It’s quick to inflate and deflate, packs up easily and the carrying case is well-padded, making it more comfortable to the move its 18 pounds to water.
 The board has a rounded nose, which is good for choppy water but a drag on speed, and, with both front and back bungee storage, it can carry more gear than most for long days.

 Once you get past the steep price tag, this board is a trustworthy iSUP for white water or overnight expeditions.
-For starters, the slow rocker design can flirt all day with waves and, alongside the four fixed fins and rear stomp pad, makes this hulking board surprisingly easy to maneuver.
-The swallowtail is great to minimize tipping and, with a core of double-layer drop stitch and PVC, it’ll hold up through a beating.
-It’s longer (11’11”) and wider (42″) than anything else on this list, so this board will feel way too big on a casual day of paddling, but that size — along with its impressive 500-pound carrying capacity — works in your favor for overnight adventures across rough water.
+For starters, the slow rocker design can flirt all day with waves and let you punch pockets, while the deck pad and raised stomp pad keep you steady to navigate lines.
+The swallowtail is great to minimize tipping and we love Hala’s patented retractable fin system, so when the shallows sneak up on you, there’s no worrying about the potential breakage of the fin underneath.
+It’s short (9’6″) and wide (36″); with a core of double-layer drop stitch and PVC, it’ll hold up through the roughest waters you want to run and surf.
 Bonus: It comes with a 3-year warranty (though you’ll have to buy a paddle separately).

 Best for Compact Storage: Red Paddle Co.
 9’6 Compact